QuantEcon/lecture-python-programming.myst/source/rst/python_oop.md

 The objectives of this lecture are

-* cover OOP in more dept
+* cover OOP in more depth
 * learn how to build our own objects, specialized to our needs

 For example, you already know how to